-The Company applies the enhanced disclosure requirements for derivative instruments prescribed in ASC 815, which requires companies to disclose how derivative instruments (and any related hedged items) are accounted for, their location and amounts in a company's statement of financial condition, and their effect on its financial position.
-The enhanced disclosures required by ASC 815 are included in Footnote 11.
+The Company applies the enhanced disclosure requirements for derivative instruments prescribed in ASC 815, which requires companies to disclose how derivative instruments (and any related hedged items) are accounted for, their location and amounts in a company's consolidated statement of financial condition, and their effect on its financial position.
+The enhanced disclosures required by ASC 815 are included in footnote 10.

-Clearing and other deposits
+Clearing deposits